Pulling Data

 entity should be a gbd_mapping.base_template.ModelableEntity (e.g., a cause from gbd_mapping), while measure should be a string describing the measure for which you want to retrieve data (e.g., ‘prevalence’ or ‘relative_risk’).
 A list of possible measures for each entity kind is included in the table below.
 Finally, location should be the string location for which you want to pull data (e.g., ‘Ethiopia’), in the form used by GBD (e.g., ‘United States’ instead of ‘USA’).

-For example, to pull raw prevalence data for diarrheal diseases in Kenya, we would do the following:
+For example, to pull draw-level raw prevalence data for diarrheal diseases in Kenya, we would do the following:

 from gbd_mapping import causes